w3f/Grants-Program/applications/multisignature_management_tool.md

 - The lack of detailed and complete documentation and user tutorials

-We will provide the following details to enhance the user experience and saving development time for the people working with this runtime module.
+In order to make the above more perfect, we are programming a Web Multisignature Management Tool for Multi-chain.
+This is a one-stop tool that integrates multi-signature wallet generation, management, query, and more developer functions.
+It will pay more attention to user experience, provide detailed user tutorials so that users can better use the multi-signature function.

+What needs to be distinguished is that the multisignature was at the level of the runtime module before, and we are making a tool application based on this runtime module.

-### Objectives
+## Objectives
 - Review the runtime modules and fix issues
 - Web plugin integrated with wallet
 - Advanced features for developers